nh-server/Kurisu/cogs/assistance-cmds/cfwcheck.wiiu.md

 Haxchi: Launched from the Wii U Menu, will appear as "Haxchi".

-CBHC: Launches on boot with a black screen that says `Autobooting....`.
+CBHC: Launches on boot with a black screen that says `Autobooting....` and has a `DON"T TOUCH ME` icon.